 There is a DPT/PhD degree option that provides students with the opportunity to become doctorally prepared Physical Therapist clinicians (DPT) and Rehabilitation Scientists (PhD) in tandem.
 Admission to the DPT does not guarantee admission to the PhD, and a separate application to the PhD is required later.
 Applicants interested in this dual degree option MUST have previous research experience and respond to the additional essay question.
 All requirements for the DPT also apply to the DPT/PhD.

 A $1000.00 deposit is required to accept an offer of admission and is applied to the first semester tuition and fees.
-Deposits must be submitted in the form of a personal check, cashier's check or money order at the time of accepting an offer of admission.
+The deposit must be submitted paid via credit card or eCheck (using checking account number and routing information) through the University of Colorado payment system.

 Percent of IN-STATE and OUT-OF-STATE applicants accepted annually varies, and there is not a specific or set number of applicants accepted solely on this criteria.